PostHog/posthog.com/contents/blog/measure-product-market-fit.md

 ![google trend comparison](../images/blog/how-to-measure-product-market-fit/posthog-with-logrocket.png)

-At PostHog, we also use [Glimpse](https://meetglimpse.com/) – a handy extension that augments Trends by adding trend lines, forecasts, and real search volumes.
+At PostHog, we also use [Glimpse](https://meetglimpse.com/) – an extension that augments Trends by adding trend lines, forecasts, and real search volumes.

 ![trends with Glimpse](../images/blog/how-to-measure-product-market-fit/glimpse.png)

-The above example shows how PostHog's product-market fit started to appear in later 2021 / early 2022, and was strongly confirmed by mid-2022.
-While exponential growth is obviously desirable, consistent linear growth is also a good sign of product-market fit.
+The above shows how PostHog showed signs of product-market fit in late 2021 / early 2022, which grew stronger from mid-2022 onwards.
+While exponential growth is desirable, linear growth is still a good sign.

-Glimpse will also suggest related companies, which is a useful way to compare your word-of-mouth growth with other companies, particularly those you know have product-market fit.
+Glimpse also suggests similar companies – useful for comparing your growth with those you know have product-market fit.

 ![related companies](../images/blog/how-to-measure-product-market-fit/related-companies.png)

-**Google Search Console** is an alternative if you don't have a unique brand name, but the data isn't 100% reliable, so you're better off using the next method.

 ### 3. Organic traffic to your homepage

-One final way to track word of mouth is using organic users who visit your website homepage as a proxy for word-of-mouth growth.
+You can verify the above using organic visitors your website homepage as a proxy for word of mouth.
 We track this in PostHog as an insight configured to show:

 1. Unique users who visited the homepage via a search engine.
 2. Unique users who visited the homepage directly.
 3. While excluding users with an identified email address.

-This captures people who visit our homepage by searching for us, typing in our website address, or via "dark social" sources like Slack and WhatsApp, while excluding existing users who have an identified email address.
+This captures new users who visit our homepage by searching for us, typing in our website address, or via "dark social" sources like Slack, and WhatsApp.

 ![posthog proxy](../images/blog/how-to-measure-product-market-fit/word-of-mouth-proxy.png)

-Above you can see the trend for our homepage since the beginning of 2021.
-Unsurprisingly, it's similar to that of Google Trends.
-Again, consistent linear growth over a significant period is enough to suggest you have product-market fit – exponential growth is a nice to have, not a must have.
+Above shows our word-of-mouth trend since the beginning of 2021.
+It's similar to Google Trends.
+Again, exponential growth is a nice to have, not a must-have.

 > 💡 **PostHog Tip:** If you're using PostHog, remember to add `UTM Source` = `Is not set` to filter out any paid ad campaigns you're running.

 ### Who should track word-of-mouth growth?

-Word-of-mouth growth is a good option for any product-led company – i.e. a product that's self-serve and doesn't do outbound sales.
-It's a weak leading indicator, but useful so long as you don't buy into your own PR and verify it with other metrics, such as user signups or engagement.
+Word-of-mouth growth is good for any product-led company – i.e. a product that's self-serve and doesn't do outbound sales.
+It's a weak leading indicator, but useful so long as you verify it with other metrics, such as user engagement.

 | **Pros**                                                                                                                 | **Cons**                                                                                                                 |
 |--------------------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------|